FabianoEger/tago-documentation/dashboard.rst

 Configuration
 *************

-Besides the data sources, every kind of widget has its own particular configurations in regard to how to display the data.
-So when creating a widget, you're going to find **basic** options - generally these are critical to the algorithm that builds your widget - and **advanced** options, which allows you to give your personal touch to each widget and also provides advanced features you might need.
+Besides the data sources, every kind of widget has its own particular configurations in regards to how to display the data.
+So when creating a widget, you're going to find **basic** options - generally these are critical to the algorithm that builds your widget - and **advanced** options, which allows you to give a personal touch to each widget and also provides advanced features you might need.
 Two advanced features included in every widget are:

 * Help text
 * Hide variables name

-The **help text** allows you to add a little help text that will be placed on the top-right corner of your widget, under a interrogation sign.
+The **help text** allows you to add a short help text that will be placed on the top-right corner of your widget, under a question mark icon.

 .. image:: _static/dashboard/widget_help.png
 	:width: 50%
 	:align: center

-The second one gives you the ability of hiding the variables name in the widget.
-It can be useful if you don't want to show names at all in your widgets.
+The second one gives you the ability to hide the variables name in the widget.
+It can be useful if you don't want to show the widget names in some of your widgets.
 We recommend you to add a descriptive title in such cases though.

-You will notice that some widgets are more complex than others.
-While a dial only need a mininum and maximum value, a **multiple axis chart** needs more configuration related to each variable, in this particular case you'll have to define the type (bar, line, etc) of each data source.
-This kind of customization, while it takes a little more time to get done, offers you a lot of flexibility.
+You will notice that some widgets are more powerful and complex than others.
+While a dial only needs the mininum and maximum values, a **multiple axis chart** needs more configuration fields that are related to each variable, in this particular case you'll have to define the type (bar, line, etc) of each data source as well.
+This kind of customization, while takes a little more time to get done, offers you a lot of flexibility.

 .. image:: _static/dashboard/widget_var_configuration.png
 	:width: 50%